 Teacher observation often has been built into familiar activities, such as mentoring, noted Trish Brasslow, a media specialist and mentor at Fred C. Wescott Junior High School in Westbrook, Maine.
 "Being a mentor and observing my peers is truly enlightening," Brasslow told Education World.
 "I see many different learning styles and I love watching student/teacher interactions.
 I learn a lot about teaching and what makes for a successful teacher."

 "This, to me, is a very important form of professional development," emphasized Brasslow.

 ESTABLISHING A CULTURE

-It is essential to effective use of the "teachers observing teachers" strategies that school administrators enable a culture that nurtures a collegial exchange of ideas and promotes a certain level of trust, explained Dennis Sparks, NSDC's executive director.
+It is essential to effective use of the "teachers observing teachers" strategies that school administrators enable a culture that nurtures a collegial exchange of ideas and promotes a certain level of trust, explained Dennis Sparks, the former executive director of National Staff Development Council which is now known as Learning Forward.
 That culture is often absent when observation is associated with performance rather than professional growth.

 Most important to effective teacher observation is that it be student-focused.
 The emphasis needs to be on how things can be done differently in the classroom to ensure that students succeed academically, added Sparks.

 Souhegan High School is an environment where a teachers-observing-teachers strategy thrives.
 A culture exists "where people report with pride that they push' one another professionally," according to Meaney.
 Both new and veteran teachers "value collegial relationships as a means to professional development," she said.